cibere/auth-cord/README.md

 <h2>FAQ</h2>

-> Q: I don't have a webserver, can I still use discords oauth?
+> Q: I don't have a webserver, can I still use discords oauth?<br>
 > A: Yes!
-You can set the redirect_url to `https://api.cibere.dev/discord_oauth`, and tell the user to give your bot the given code.
+You can set the redirect_url to `https://api.cibere.dev/discord_oauth`, and tell the user to give your bot the given code.<br>

 <h2>Examples</h2>
 Get user info